How is Low Sperm Count Treated?

 Vasoepididestomomy: vasoepididymostomy is the microsurgical treatment for epididymis blockages; Combines the upper end of the deferential duct into the epididymis.

 Transurethral resection of the ejaculator duct: Surgically, through the use of a cystoscope, blockages of the ejaculator duct can be treated by making small incisions in the ejaculator duct.
-Most men will improve sperm count through this procedure.
+Most men will improve semen count through this procedure.

 Pituitary tumours: pituitary tumours can be surgically removed and this will bring hormone balance into the body.

-Surgical treatment for low sperm count includes: microsurgical vasovasostomy to reverse vasectomy, varicocelectomy to treat varicoceles, vasoepididymostomy for epididymis blockages, transurethral resection of ejaculatory duct blocks, and surgical removal of pituitary tumours to achieve a normal hormonal state, if fertility is not achieved, then the couple and assisted reproductive techniques to become fertile.
+Surgical treatment for low semen count includes: microsurgical vasovasostomy to reverse vasectomy, varicocelectomy to treat varicoceles, vasoepididymostomy for epididymis blockages, transurethral resection of ejaculatory duct blocks, and surgical removal of pituitary tumours to achieve a normal hormonal state, if fertility is not achieved, then the couple and assisted reproductive techniques to become fertile.